-It will help reduce the pay gap and permit more women to take on decision-making positions in business and beyond.
-It will enable more men to take on the challenge of childcare.
-And most importantly of all it will mean more children benefit from time with both their parents.
+Our goal is to achieve truly shared parenting and caregiving.
+This will help reduce the pay gap, make it easier for employers to hold on to good staff, permit more women to take on decisionmaking positions in business and beyond, enable more men to take part in childcare, and allow more children to benefit from time with both their parents.

 WE stand for:

 Equal parenting: equal leave

 The new system of Shared Parental Leave is a step-change from the previous split between maternity leave of 52 weeks and paternity leave of just two.
 However, there is still a long way to go to ensure a fully balanced system of parental leave, where mothers and fathers are both able to take time out from work to care for their young children.
 Most working mothers are entitled to six weeks leave at 90% of pay while fathers are guaranteed no such leave: their paid entitlement is only two weeks and paid at the statutory level of just £139.58 a week.
 International evidence demonstrates that the best way to increase fathers’ take-up of parental leave is to allocate a longer and better compensated period on a “use it or lose it” basis – otherwise the stigma and cost of taking time away from work remain huge barriers to take-up.

 Enlightened businesses now understand that, managed properly, flexible working is not a cost but a benefit to all involved, regardless of gender.
 Opening hours can be stretched and doing business with other time zones is easier; home working can save money by enabling you to use less office space; and flexibility can enable you to retain talented workers who otherwise would retire, move jobs, or devote themselves full time to caring responsibilities at home.
 WE will work with the business community to make flexible working the default.

 Dads matter: changing the stigma